top of page

 Reminding me as much of Lou Reed as she does Eliza Gilkyson...The arrangements allow Maragos’ voice and acoustic guitar to shine.
 She is an expressive singer, and whether the songs are obviously significant (“The Heavy,” dedicated to her deceased brother, Danny and “The Playground”) or more universal (the title track, “You’re Gonna Get Lost In My Eyes,” and “What You See,” (the song that brought Lou Reed to mind, for whatever reason) her ability to communicate through song is apparent.
 These songs connect with listeners, allowing us to share in her experiences and finding connection to our own.

-World Music Central
+World Music Central.org

 "A superb songwriter.
-Pure Americana." by Alan Fitter, Americana UK from the review of the album, "October", Oct 2020
+Pure Americana." --Alan Fitter, Americana-UK.com review the album, "October"3/2/20.

 ____________________________ About ....

 Dana's grandmother bought her a $25 guitar in Chicago's Old Town when she was 6 years old.
-She spent her early years in south Chicago, singing and learning chords from a teenage neighbor learning the songs of Bob Dylan, Joan Baez and Eric Andersen.
+She spent her early years in south Chicago, singing and learning chords from a teenage neighbor learning the songs of Bob Dylan, and Eric Andersen.
 She began writing poems in 2nd grade for her mother and wrote her first song at 14.

 After graduating from Libertyville high school and from U of I, and a couple of stints at WPGU-FM, she became a cable tv "gypsy" living in the south, northeast and west before moving back to Chicago.
 A southside native, she married to George and raised two sons on the city’s north side.
 Sunday church choir is part of her routine.